 You have a maximum of only 1 withdrawal in your whole life.
 Your membership period must be 5 years.
 You have to take a loan against EPF only as a last resort.
 It’s the money you need for retirement.

 If your company is locked out or doesn’t pay you wages for at least two months or closed for at least 15 days, you can avail a loan against EPF.
-The amount of loan in this case will be equal to your unpaid wages. (provided your EPF account has balance in the employee contribution).
+The amount of loan in this case will be equal to your unpaid wages. (provided your loan from EPF account has balance in the employee contribution).
 If you company has been locked out for more than 6 months, you can utilize the employer’s contribution as well.

 The maximum amount you get is 12 times your wages.
 The said property should be more than 5 years old and must be owned by you or jointly owned with your spouse.